Application Dates

 Who will read my play?

-Every play shared with NPC is guaranteed at least one full read by a member of our corps of readers.
-Directors and dramaturgs, actors and designers, critics and educators, 100+ theater makers all familiar with the O’Neill developmental process will read each submission in its entirety.
+Every play shared with NPC is guaranteed at least one full read by a member of our corps of script readers.
+Directors and dramaturgs, actors and designers, critics and educators, 100+ theater makers familiar with the O’Neill developmental process will read each submission in its entirety.
 Every script is considered with care and appreciation, undergoing a rigorous evaluation process in which form, content, and developmental goals are considered.
 The O’Neill literary office carefully manages this process.
-Submissions that move to the Semifinalist round of consideration are also reviewed by the Artistic Council, comprised of a select group of theater professionals including playwrights, directors, dramaturgs, and the O’Neill artistic staff.
+Submissions that move to the Semifinalist round of consideration are also reviewed by the Artistic Council, composed of a select group of theater professionals including playwrights, directors, administrators, dramaturgs, and the O’Neill artistic staff.

 When can I expect to hear back from you?